os6sense/logfile_kata/README.md

     process(ARGV[0])

-I note this because I believe my solution to be over-engineered but providing a good example of a more OO solution to the problem.
+I note this because I believe my solution to be over-engineered but providing an example of a more OO solution to the problem.